What is sebaceous carcinoma?

 What are the clinical features of sebaceous carcinoma?

-Sebaceous carcinoma most commonly develops from the meibomian glands which are located mostly in the upper but also in the lower eyelids.
-Clinical features of ocular sebaceous carcinoma include:
+Sebaceous carcinoma most commonly develops from the meibomian glands of the eye which are located mostly in the upper but also in the lower eyelids.

 - Small, erythematous or yellowish, firm, deep-seated, slowly enlarging nodule on the upper eyelid.

-- Lesions occur on the upper eyelid 2 to 3 times more commonly than on the lower eyelid.
+- Lesions occur on the upper eyelid 2–3 times more commonly than on the lower eyelid.

 - The lesion is often mistaken for chalazion (a benign inflammation of the meibomian gland).